 - Its vision is to enhance employment potential within the tourism sector as well as to foster economic integration through developing linkages with other sectors; policy objectives include positioning the tourism sector as a major engine of economic growth, positioning India as a global brand, acknowledging the critical role of the private sector and creating integrated tourism circuits.

 - A draft New Tourism Policy that has currently been formulated seeks to take forward the National Tourism Policy 2002, taking into account the widespread, interrelated global developments and advancements, which have had a strong bearing on the Tourism sector

 Other Important Policies:

-- Guidelines for assistance to central agencies in tourism infrastructure development, scheme for assistance for large revenue generating projects, scheme for PPP in infrastructure development, guidelines for approval of convention centres, motel projects, timeshare resorts, guesthouses etc.
+- Guidelines for assistance to central agencies in tourism infrastructure development, the scheme for assistance for large revenue-generating projects, the scheme for PPP in infrastructure development, guidelines for approval of convention centers, motel projects, timeshare resorts, guesthouses, etc.